 Step 3: Exfoliator or clay mask

-- How to use it: Once or twice a week, apply the clay mask all over or to specific problem areas.
+- How to use it: Exfoliators have different application methods, so follow product instructions.
+For clay masks, once or twice per week, apply the mask all over or to specific problem areas.
 Leave on for the recommended time, then rinse with warm water and pat dry.
-Exfoliants have different application methods, so follow product instructions.

 - Skip exfoliating if: Your skin is already irritated.